Francesco Coccopalmerio: The Inzoli affair

 In the October 2018 issue of the German Catholic journal Herder Korrespondenz, Benjamin Leven, a German theologian and editor of the said journal reported that, according to his own sources, it was Cardinal Coccopalmerio who approached the Pope in favor of the child abuser Don Mauro Inzoli in order to have him partially reinstated as priest.
 Leven also alleged that Coccopalmerio is known in Rome for generally opposing the removal of culprit priests from the priesthood, which for him is akin to the "death penalty".

+Dialogue with Freemasonry

+On 16 February 2024, in the premises of the Ambrosianeum cultural foundation in Milan, he participated as a speaker (together with Mario Delpini and Antonio Staglianò) in the conference on the history of relations between the Catholic Church and Freemasonry, organized by the three greater Italian Masonic obediences.
+Coccopalmerio was the first cardinal to propose the creation of a permanent dialogue table between the Church and Freemasonry.